 Allergan Providing First Warranty for BIA-ALCL Cancer Cases

-Posted On: January 31, 2018 Author: Dr. Stuart Linder Posted In: Breast Implant Warranty
+Posted On: January 31, 2018 Author: The Office of Dr. Stuart Linder Posted In: Breast Implant Warranty

 Allergan Pharmaceuticals is now providing its first warranty for breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) cancer cases associated with previous breast augmentation or breast reconstructive patients.